homersoft/Mobilium/README.md

 ```
 - Save as `test.py` and run using: `python3 test.py`
 After those step, your app should be launched on the simulator

+## Available methods
+MobiliumClient object provides public API that allows using client.
+This API can be divided into two groups: App management and user interactions.
+##### App Management methods
+- `def connect(self, device_udid: str, address: str, port: int)`
+This method allows us to connect to the MobiliumServer at the provided address and port.
+This method is required to be called to perform any other actions
+- `def disconnect(self)` - disconnect client from server
+- `def prepare_driver(self) ` - this method allows us to rebuild all underlying driver dependencies running carthage update inside driver directory.
+This method can be time-consuming, and it doesn't have to be called every time tests are performed until the driver was setup properly previously
+- `def start_driver(self, timeout: int = 180)` - this method execute xcodebuild method to run Mobilium driver on provided device
+- `def install_app(self, file_path: Optional[str] = None)` - This method will install app at provided file_path into the device.
+If file_path is nil, the path from MobiliumClient config.py file will be used.
+- `def launch_app(self, bundle_id: Optional[str] = None)` - This method will launch application with given bundle_id on the device/simulator.
+If bundle_id is nil, bundle_id from config.py will be used.
+- `def uninstall_app(self, bundle_id: Optional[str] = None)` - This method uninstall application with provided bundle_id from the device/simulator
+- `def terminate_app(self)` - this method will terminate the currently running app

+#### User interaction methods
+- `def touch(self, x: int, y: int)` - This method allows to perform touch action at given coordinates.
+- `def get_window_size(self) -> WindowSize` - Get's device window size dimensions (width, height)
+- `def is_element_visible(self, accessibility: Accessibility, index: int = 0, timeout: float = 0) -> bool` - Check if given element is visible on the screen with one second periods waiting for visibility of this element for a given timeout.
+If element doesn't appear until timeout then it returns false
+- `def is_element_invisible(self, accessibility: Accessibility, index: int = 0, timeout: float = 0) -> bool` this method allows you to verify if given element is not on the screen.
+This method can also wait given period of time (timeout) waiting until this element disappear if its currently visible
+- `def is_element_enabled(self, accessibility: Accessibility, index: int = 0) -> bool` - this method allows too check if user interactions for element with given accessibility is enabled
+- `def set_element_text(self, accessibility: Accessibility, text: str, index: int = 0, clears: bool = True)` - this method allows to set text on elements that allows to do that (text fields, and text views). it allows to clear current text field content (`clears == true`) or leave it as it is.
+- `def set_slider_position(self, accessibility: Accessibility, position: float, index: int = 0)` - this method allows to move iOS sliders.
+Range should be between [0, 1].
+- `def get_element_value(self, accessibility: Accessibility, index: int = 0) -> str` - This method returns value (text or label) of element with given accessibility.
+- `def click_element(self, accessibility: Accessibility, index: int = 0)` - This method allows to perform click (touch up inside) action on element with given accessibility
+- `def get_elements_count(self, accessibility: Accessibility) -> int` - This method returns total amount of elements with provided accessibility.
+For unique elements it will always returns 1.
+- `def get_element_id(self, accessibility: Accessibility, index: int = 0) -> str` Helper method that allows to get element accessibility identifier based on element XPath accessibility.